-BOTH the design of the office space AND the best location (home/office) - to maximize productivity, talent and financial return.
+BOTH the design of the office space AND the best location (home/office/other) - to maximize productivity, talent and financial return.

 How do you apply Workplace 2.0?
 It all starts with culture.
-There must be a culture that is open to a new way of working that contemplates a fresh view of remote work strategy.
+There must be a culture that is open to a new way of working that contemplates a fresh view of Work from Anywhere.
 Under the umbrella of culture, some of the key business drivers to consider include operations, human resources, and finance.